sushant10/Moon_Watchface/README.md

 ![Banner](Banner.png)

-Currently available on the pebble store with a little under 300 installs!!
+Currently available on the pebble store with a over 300 installs and 31 hearts!!
 Now with Clay config to toggle units.
 Supports all pebble watches.